 - Believability—One of the most charming traits is when a person is genuine.
 Hopefully, you’re following a proven sales process that you believe in and is inherent in your communication style.
 Along with that, it’s important to infuse your true personality—quirky, nerdy or just plain funny—into the mix.
 Be real.

 - Build rapport: When you build rapport, you and your customer become like-minded.
 You’ve demonstrated empathy toward them and their situation.
 You’re communicating effectively together.
 Totally natural.
-In flow.
-Rapport goes beyond the small talk, getting you to common ground where you can establish a working relationship.
+In the flow.
+Rapport goes beyond the small talk, getting you to a common ground where you can establish a working relationship.

 - Develop trust: Trust happens over time.
 Do you consistently do what you say?
 Are you curious about the customer?
 Do you listen?
 A relationship, personal or business, is a pathway to trust.
 As a colleague once said, “I might like you.
 But if I don’t trust you, I won’t buy from you.”
-Once trust is broken, it’s time intensive and time consuming to repair.
+Once trust is broken, it’s time-intensive and time consuming to repair.
 So stay vigilant in keeping your word and developing trust.